ethanz528/MusicStorageSystem/README.md

 <li>You can save the state of my application by clicking the save muci button in the main menu</li>
 <li>You can reload the state of my application by clicking the load music button in the main menu</li>
 </ul>

+#### Phase 4: Task 2
+I included a type hierarchy in my code.
+The super class is the Main class, and MusicLibraryMenu, PlaylistsMenu and PlayMusicMenu all inherit from it.
+They all override the start method in the Main class.

+#### Phase 4: Task 3
+The first problem is that the fields numOfSongs and length were added late to Playlist, and some of the classes have not been altered to account to these new fields.
+For example, they used to take .size() to find the numOfSongs, when we could have just returned the field numOfSongs.
+I fixed this by going through all the methods and changing them to reflect the new fields.
+Also this new field was not being used in the load and save music methods.

+The second problem is that I restructured the MusicApp class to RepackagedMusicApp last phase, because the gui required less functions than the phase 2.
+Also, since the gui access the playlists in the ArrayList Playlists directly, instead of by index, and other optimizations, we can remove many functions in the class.
+I cleaned up the number of methods in the class so it becomes easier to check for mistakes and so forth.

+UML class diagram is in the data folder